percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    This option specifies the number of threads to use to copy multiple data files concurrently when creating a backup.
 The default value is 1 (i.e., no concurrent transfer).
-In |Percona XtraBackup| 2.3.10 and newer, this option can be used with :option:`xtrabackup --copy-back` option to copy the user data files in parallel (redo logs and system tablespaces are copied in the main thread).
+In |Percona XtraBackup| 2.3.10 and newer, this option can be used with :option:`--copy-back` option to copy the user data files in parallel (redo logs and system tablespaces are copied in the main thread).